deanwampler/spark-scala-tutorial/README.markdown

 * `FooBarN.scala` - The `FooBar` compiled program for the N^th^ example.
 With a few exceptions, it can be run locally and in Hadoop.
 It defaults to local execution.
 * `FooBarN-script.scala` - The `FooBar` script for the N^th^ example.
 It is run using the `spark-shell` for local mode and cluster execution, or using the `console` (interactive Spark shell or *REPL*) that's provided by the `activator shell` or `sbt` environments.
 * `hadoop/HFooBarN.scala` - A driver program to run `FooBarN` in Hadoop.
 These small classes use a Scala library API for managing operating system *processes*.
-In this case, they invoke one or more shell scripts in the workshop's `scripts` directory, which in turn call the Spark driver program `$SPARK_HOME/bin/spark-submit`, passing it the correct arguments.
+In this case, they invoke one or more shell scripts in the tutorial's `scripts` directory, which in turn call the Spark driver program `$SPARK_HOME/bin/spark-submit`, passing it the correct arguments.
 We'll explore the details shortly.
 * `solns/FooBarNSomeExercise.scala` - The solution to the "some exercise" exercise that's described in `FooBarN.scala`.
 These programs can also be invoked from the *Run* panel (or shell `run` command).

 Otherwise, we don't use package prefixes, but only because they tend to be inconvenient with the Activator's *Run* UI.

 ## Introduction: What Is Spark?

-Let's start with an overview of Spark, then discuss how to setup and use this workshop.
+Let's start with an overview of Spark, then discuss how to setup and use this tutorial.

 [Apache Spark](http://spark.apache.org) is a distributed computing system written in Scala for distributed data programming.